Calendula officinalis; Garden marigold; Pot marigold

 Calendula has high amounts of flavonoids, plant-based antioxidants that protect cells from being damaged by unstable molecules called free radicals.
 Calendula appears to fight inflammation, viruses, and bacteria.

 Calendula is an annual plant that thrives in almost any soil but can typically be found in Europe, Western Asia, and the United States.
 It belongs to the same family as daisies, chrysanthemums, and ragweed.
-Its branching stems grow to a height of 30 - 60 cm, and it blooms from early spring until frost.
+Its branching stems grow to a height of 30 to 60 cm, and it blooms from early spring until frost.
 The orange-yellow petals of the flowers are used for medicine.

 The dried petals of the calendula plant are used for medicinal purposes.